mbbu/16S_Accreditation/Dada2_report.md

 ## Assigning Taxonomy

-In this step the input sequences to be classified are from the sequence table without chimeras while the training set of reference sequences with known taxonomy used was from silva database and taxonomy was assigned upto the species level.
+In this step, the input sequences to be classified are from the sequence table without chimeras, while the training set of reference sequences with known taxonomy used was from the silva database, and taxonomy was assigned up to the species level.
-An alternative training set from RDP database was used but was found to have more NAs than silva hence silva was choosen to be used as input in phylogeny where needed.
+An alternative training set from the RDP database was used but was found to have more NAs than silva; hence silva was chosen for downstream analysis.
-Taxonomy was assigned utilizing a minBootstrap confidence of 50 which is the default parameter for the DADA2 algorithm.
-However, one can optimize the minBootstrap confidece to a different value  eg. ```minBootstrap = 80```
+Taxonomy was assigned utilizing a `minBootstrap` confidence of 50, which is the default parameter for the DADA2 algorithm.

 ### Table 2.
 Taxonomic assignments of the top 50 ASVs ###